Skip to main content

 Entry Requirements

 Requirements depend upon your chosen master's degree.
-See Master’s Pathway Track above and choose your Track for degree-specific requirements.
+See the Master’s Pathway Track page and choose your track for degree-specific requirements.
 In general, the following minimum requirements apply:

 Academic Qualification Minimum Requirements